RailsApps/rails-composer/files/README.md

 -   Form Builder: None
 -   Authentication: None
 -   Authorization: None
+-   Admin: None

 Email
 -----

 The application is configured to send email using a Gmail account.

+Email delivery is disabled in development.

 Getting Started
 ---------------